FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+A few questions that come to mind are 1) How long could the wires be?
+2) How close does the raspberry pi have to be to the sensors?
+3) How close do the sensors have to be to whatever they are sensing?
+4) How can you make those happen without having a large device, long wires or ugly aestehtic?

+In order to understand these, you would need to physically prototype the device and test it to see if it has met your requirements.
 **\*\*\*Pick one of these designs to prototype.\*\*\***